What is the Cortland Rural Cemetery Angel Society

 Learn more, today!

-The Cortland Rural Cemetery Foundation is grateful that you are considering us in your philanthropic planning.
-To discuss your interest in making a major or planned gift, please contact a Board member of the Cemetery Foundation or a member of the Cemetery Board of Trustees at:
+The Cortland Rural Cemetery is grateful that you are considering us in your philanthropic planning.
+To discuss your interest in making a major or planned gift, please contact a Trustee of the cemetery at:

 Cortland, NY 13045